-That first year, 2011, they started small with a little corn maze and pumpkin patch, a hay tower and playground and a showing of the classic Disney cartoon short, “The Legend of Sleepy Hollow” – all of which have been staples ever since.
+That first year, 2011, they started small with a little corn maze and pumpkin patch, a hay tower and playground and a showing of the classic Disney cartoon short, “The Legend of Sleepy Hollow.”
+All of these activities have been staples ever since.
 Another staple is, of course, the Headless Horsemen roaming the farm’s grounds during the event.

-The costume has received an upgrade over the years and Bronsen Iverson, now 13, has retired as the horseman, allowing his brothers and neighbors who have clamored for the job to serve in his stead.
+The costume has received an upgrade over the years and Bronsen Iverson has retired as the horseman, allowing his brothers and neighbors who have clamored for the job to serve in his stead.

 Sleepy Hollow’s attendance has nearly doubled every year, Kelby Iverson said.
-The first year, they estimated they only had approximately 1,000 attendees and last year they estimated approximately 5,000.
-Every year they’ve gotten bigger, expanding the corn maze, the pumpkin patch and the food offerings as well as activities, including a zip line, which debuted three years ago.
+The first year, they estimated they only had approximately 1,000 attendees.
+Today, they have over 5,000.
+Every year they’ve gotten bigger, expanding the corn maze, the pumpkin patch and the food offerings as well as activities, including a zip line.

-As part of a contest posted on social media, the Iversons asked potential Sleepy Hollow visitors to describe their legacy.
-There is a reason they chose the word “legacy” as part of their farm’s name.
+There is a reason the Iversons chose the word “legacy” as part of their farm’s name.